kylel3769/CYOA-pizza-place/Consquences/weird-sound.md

-You look down the hallway and see a weird chicken silhouette
+You look down the hallway and see a weird fox silhouette

 [Shut the door on them](close-door.md)